VaniaCortez/VaniaCortez.GitHub.io/ManufacturingPlant.md

 In this analysis, we can estimate the concentration of silica in iron ore, thus reducing the amount of time and resources needed for the detection process during iron ore processing.

-To conduct this data analysis, I used a browser based Python called Deepnote.
+To conduct this data analysis, I used a browser-based Python called Deepnote.

 ### Importing the libraries